Wellbeing Assessment

 Usability Testing

-The first study focused on identifying usability issues, unclear questions, and evaluating the
+Two studies were conducted.
+The first focused on identifying usability issues, unclear questions, and evaluating the

 clarity of navigation, the value of insights, and the reasons why users would take or complete the